truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 ![SCALEUpgrade3](/images/SCALE/SCALEUpgrade3.png "Install in new boot environment")

-{{< hint warning>}}
-Although TrueNAS attempts to keep most of your CORE configuration data when upgrading to SCALE, some CORE-specific items do not transfer.
-GELI encrypted pools, NIS data, plugins and jails, tunables, and boot environments do not migrate from CORE to SCALE.

-VM storage and its basic configuration transfer over during a migration, but you need to double-check the VM configuration and the network interface settings specifically before starting the VM.

-AFP shares also do not transfer, but you can migrate them into an SMB share with AFP compatibility enabled.

-Init/shutdown scripts transfer, but can break.
-Review them before use.

-The CORE `netcli` utility is also swapped for a new CLI utility to use for the [Console Setup Menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}) and other commands issued in a CLI.
-{{< /hint >}}

 After choosing to install in new boot environment, the installer warns that SCALE installs into the boot pool previously used for CORE.
 Select **Yes**.

 ![SCALEUpgrade4](/images/SCALE/SCALEUpgrade4.png "Proceed with the upgrade")